 Calicut Beach is another beach that is located close to the city center.
 I have never seen any other beach where these many ice creams shops operate close-by.
 I am not talking about the ice cream carts but actual shops.

 Kappad Beach is a historically important beach in Kerala.
 It is the place where Vasco da Gama, the Portuguese explorer landed in 1498.
 It is 12 kms away from Calicut city and has beautiful sandy beach stretches.
-Well, there are many more beaches as Kerala is a coastal state.
-Depending on where you are traveling in Kerala, you can ask your Kerala tour operator to guide you to the one near that location.
+This is one of the major Tourist Places in Kerala

 Beautiful Waterfalls in Kerala